Golden Valley County, North Dakota: Election controversy

 The vote in 1910 to create Golden Valley County was 837 for and 756 against.
 Shortly after the vote was certified, suit was filed against the Billings County Commission to overturn the result.
 The plaintiffs alleged that the certification of election was improper, and that certain pre-marked "unofficial" ballots printed by supporters of the new county were cast in place of official ballots, and should be voided.
 The trial court originally ruled in favor of the plaintiffs.
 The county appealed to the North Dakota Supreme Court, which upheld the county's certification of the election.
 The court also ruled the pre-marked ballots were invalid, but that the number of invalid votes was not sufficient to overturn the election results.
 The court's decision upholding the new county was made on September 19, 1912, and Golden Valley was formally organized on November 13, 1912.

 Geography

 Golden Valley County lies on the west line of North Dakota.
 Its west boundary line abuts the east boundary line of the state of Montana.
 Beaver Creek flows east-northeastward through the upper portion of the county, and Little Missouri River flows northeastward through the southeastern corner of the county, with gullies flowing southeastward draining the lower county into the Little Mo River.
 The county terrain consists of semi-arid hills, dedicated to agriculture in the level areas.
-The terrain slopes to the east and north, with its highest point on hills at the southwestern corner at 3,251' (991m) ASL.
-The county has a total area of 1002.487 sqmi, of which 1000.885 sqmi is land and 1.602 sqmi (0.2%) is water.
+The terrain slopes to the east and north, with its highest point on hills at the southwestern corner at 3,251 ft ASL.

+According to the United States Census Bureau, the county has a total area of 1002.487 sqmi, of which 1000.885 sqmi is land and 1.602 sqmi (0.16%) is water.
+It is the 38th largest county in North Dakota by total area.